Alternate Loss Functions for Classification and Robust Regression Can Improve the Accuracy of Artificial Neural Networks: Introduction

 \section{Introduction}

 Artificial Neural Networks (ANNs) are a class of universal function approximators that learn a parametrized approximation to the target function through a Gradient Descent (GD) based optimization process \cite{goodfellow2016deep}.
 Thus learning in ANNs is reduced to the problem of learning a finite set of real parameters namely the weights and biases in the ANN model.
-Good parameters that result in a good approximation to the target function are computed by minimizing a loss (also known as cost) function that measures the difference average error between ANN outputs and targets.
-An important aspect of the loss function is that it distills the performance of a ANN model over the entire dataset into a single scalar value \cite{hastie2009elements}.
-Thus the loss function is a single continuously differentiable real-valued function of all the parameters of the ANN model.
+Good parameters that result in a good approximation to the target function are computed by minimizing a loss (also known as cost) function that provides a measure of the difference between ANN outputs and targets.
+An important aspect of the loss function is that it distills the performance of an ANN model over a dataset into a single scalar value.
+The loss function is a single continuously differentiable and usually convex real-valued function of all the parameters of the ANN model.
 The loss function must be continuously differentiable for GD to work.
+Also convex loss functions are preferable since convex functions have a single global minimum.

 It is reasonable to choose a loss function inspired by statistical estimation theory to compute the most probable parameters given the dataset.
 Historically the Mean Square Error (MSE) and Cross-entropy from Maximum Likelihood Estimation theory (MLE) are almost universally used to train ANNs.
-MLE theory assigns to unknown parameters values that maximize the probability of observing the experimental data \cite{rossi2018mathematical}.
+MLE theory assigns to unknown parameters values that maximize the probability of observing the experimental data.
 The logarithm of the probability of observing the data is often used for convenience and results in the Cross-entropy loss.
 Thus MLE estimation proceed by maximizing the logarithm of the probability of the observed data as a function of the unknown parameters.
+For historic reasons, the negative logarithm of the probability is minimized using GD.